scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 maneuver.

 After a maneuver has been performed, the cycle repeats.
-Perhaps the thrusters were slightly misaligned, or the engine cutoff was a second too late.
-The orbit determination team must take more tracking data to find out.
+Perhaps the thrusters were slightly misaligned or the engine cutoff was a second too late.
+The orbit determination team must examine more tracking data to find out.
 This iterative relationship between orbit determination and flight path control continues without pause through the lifetime of a flight mission.
 The spacecraft is constantly wandering off, and must be patiently brought back on course.